hyperhq/docs.hyper.sh-hyper/Feature/container/service.md

 Every service will receive an internal IP address which can only be accessed within the network where the service resides.
 For public access, a floating IP address needs to be attached by `attach-fip` command.

+Currently, service supports four different protocols:

+- tcp: containers are serving with tcp and are expose as also tcp.
+- http: containers are serving with http and are exposed as also http.
+- https: containers are serving with https and are exposed as also https.
+- httpsTerm: containers are serving with http and are exposed as https.
+This protocol reuires a certificate to terminate https.

 ### Examples

 **Create a HTTP service:**